Back to DWU AI Articles

 Understanding the factors that drive ratings and the criteria applied by each agency may inform airport executives, financial advisors, investors, and financing professionals.

-This reference guide details the specific methodologies of Moody's (Factor 1: Market Position, Factor 2: Financial Metrics, Factor 3: Covenants and Other Legal Provisions), S&P (Enterprise Risk + Financial Risk Framework), and Fitch (Volume Risk, Price Risk, Infrastructure, Debt Structure, and Financial Profile).
+This reference guide details the specific methodologies of Moody's (Factor 1: Market Position, Factor 2: Financial Performance and Coverage Levels, Factor 3: Governance, Management, and Legal Provisions), S&P (Enterprise Risk + Financial Risk Framework), and Fitch (Volume Risk, Price Risk, Infrastructure, Debt Structure, and Financial Profile).
 It examines common credit factors across all three agencies, rating thresholds, and the impact of rating decisions on airport financing strategies.

 II.
 Overview of Airport Revenue Bonds